 Brief Frequent Eye Contact

 Brief frequent eye contact only works if the contact is made with the spirit of mutual support and cooperation.
-When the eye contact happens with mutual support and cooperation small doses of oxytocin, a resource hormone are released in each person.
+When the eye contact happens with mutual support and cooperation, small doses of oxytocin, a resource hormone, are released in each person.
 The eye contact facilitates the connection of individuals within the group.
 When coming into touch contact with another in the workshop, it is important to do that within the principle of choice.
-If some one says ‘no’ to the form of contact they are offered, support the ‘‘no’’ first and find out what is happening for them.
+If some one says ‘no’ to the form of contact they are offered, support the ‘’no’’ first and find out what is happening for her.

-The quality of bonding and the level of trust increases in the group when the principle of eye contact is operative in the PWs or a family.
+The quality of bonding and the level of trust increases in the group when the principle of eye contact is operative in the WSs or a family.

 In 1999 in BEBA I began a study on eye contact with all new families.
 It is a simple study, yet very profound.
 In the first visit I observe how the people in the family make eye contact, especially the parents.
 I note who looks at whom, and how often.
 The families that come to BEBA are primarily white, middle class, well-educated professionals who are psychologically adept and well read.
 The family knows before the session starts that in the first half an hour we simply observe the family and how they interact and begin the process of developing rapport with the child.
 For most families, the parents spend the entire time looking at the child and their attention is often intensely on their child.
 The parents rarely look at each other and when they do often it is because one parent says something that the other parent disagrees with or there is some adverse tension between them.
 I usually wait for 20-25 minutes and then suggest that they glance at each other at 2 1/2 minute intervals just to notice each other with the intention of making some very brief eye contact.
 What we found is that when parents glance at each other, just for a moment, frequently their children relax more and appear freer to creatively express themselves.
-Moreover, when the parents have frequent eye contact we observe that they actually appreciate each other more and are more likely to cooperate with each other more in their parenting.
+Moreover, when the parents have frequent eye contact, we observe that they actually appreciate each other more and are more likely to cooperate with each other more in their parenting.